apos37/broken-link-notifier/readme.txt

 This plugin is a must-have for website owners, developers, and SEO enthusiasts who want to guarantee a smooth and error-free browsing experience for their audience!

+**IF THIS PLUGIN FLAGS SOME LINKS AS BROKEN WHEN THEY ARE NOT, PLEASE READ THE FAQ BELOW**

 == Installation ==
 1. Install the plugin from your website's plugin directory, or upload the plugin to your plugins folder.
 2. Activate it.